Tuscan Panzanella salad makes a fantastic, easy-to-make meal or flavorful side. Make it all summer long, when tomatoes are at their best!

 What is Panzanella?

-Panzanella is a traditional Tuscan salad recipe, super popular during summertime, when the veggies used are at their best.
+Panzanella is a traditional Tuscan salad, super popular during summertime, when tomato season is at its peak.

-It's made with stale bread mixed with sweet red onion, optional cucumber, fresh basil and seasonal tomatoes and dressed up with their juices, vinegar and plenty of extra-virgin olive oil.
+It's made with stale bread mixed with sweet red onion, cucumber, fresh basil and seasonal tomatoes and dressed up vinegar and plenty of extra-virgin olive oil.

 This is also one of those fantastic make-ahead dishes, that the longer they sit the better they taste (just like Tiramisu').

-To make this easy Italian salad, you’ll need just a bunch of simple ingredients:
+To make Italian bread salad panzanella, you’ll need just a bunch of simple ingredients:

 - tomatoes